-The national currency is called Kyat (pronounced similarly to “chat”) and 10000 kyat, 5000 kyat, 1000 kyat, 500 kyat, 200 kyat, 100 kyat and 50 kyat in use.
+The national currency is called Kyat (MMK) (pronounced similarly to “chat”) and bank notes of 10000 kyat, 5000 kyat, 1000 kyat, 500 kyat, 200 kyat, 100 kyat and 50 kyat in use.

 Visa, Master an JCB cards can now be used to withdraw cash or make payment at ATMs of private banks and POS systems respectively.
 Please note that when you use international cards, there is a transaction fee for ATM withdrawals and commission fee for POS payments.
-Traveler’s cheque will not be accepted as a mode of payment.
+ATMS are available at banks and major shopping malls.

 The country has a tropical monsoon climate.
 November to February is the coolest months (15-25 C).
 March to May is the hottest months (25-33 C).
 June to September is the Monsoon, rainy season.

 In general, Myanmar is well access in all year round.
 The best period to come to Myanmar is from October to end of February.

 We recommend you to bring sweater or jacket and socks when visiting to the high altitude destinations such as Inle Lake and Kyaik-Hti-Yo Pagoda (Golden Rock), especially in the cool season since the temperature is sometimes below zero degree Celsius.

 Tipping is practiced widely in addition to the service charge shown in the bill of restaurants and hotels and also to the drivers and boat men.
 There is no exact limit but depends upon the generosity and the satisfaction of their services.

 The voltage is 230 volt, 50 hertz AC.
 Most of the hotels and places have three-pin plugs or two-pin flat plugs.
 Almost all hotels have 24 hour electricity supply, with generators to ensure back-up supply.

 All tourists are recommended to buy medical and accident cover before arriving in Myanmar.
 The State owned Myanma Insurance offers travel insurance for tourists visiting Myanmar.
-Mira Travels can assists tourists who wish to buy travel insurance from Myanma Insurance.

 Government offices are open from 9:30 am to 4:30 pm, Monday to Friday.
 Banks operate from 9:30 am to 3:00 pm on weekdays.
 Shops and shopping centre's are open from about 9:00 am to 9:00 pm daily, including holidays.